Janlorie/DataScienceMinor/Examples/Data Collection.md

 * Write these statistics down

 #### Result
-Doing this process daily for x amount of time could result in a dataset as such:
+Doing this process daily for x amount of time could result in a data set as such:

 Date | Temperature | Wind Speed | Wind Direction | Humidity |
 -----| ------------| -----------| ---------------| ---------|